ckormanyos/real-time-cpp/examples/chapter17_03a/readme.md

 # Example Chapter17_03a
-# Traditional C-Language in a Modern C++, Time Slices
+# Traditional C-Language in Modern C++, Using Time Slices

 Example chapter17_03a is almost identical with example chapter17_03.
 It performs the same CRC calculations